The Honest CAC Math for an Indie Outdoor App at $34.99 a Year

 The Development Queue inside the app is where this philosophy actually lives.
 Users can see what’s being built next, vote on priorities, and watch features ship against the queue they helped shape.
 It’s a public commitment to the loop: feedback in, features out, recommendations earned, growth followed.
 The queue is also the cheapest marketing asset we have.
 Every shipped item generates a small wave of social proof that paid ads simply can’t manufacture, and every user who watches a feature move from suggestion to ship becomes more likely to tell someone else about the app.

 There’s no shortcut around the arithmetic.
 There’s also no shame in it.
-The smallest viable customer base for a $34.99 yearly app is meaningfully smaller than a venture-backed competitor needs to survive, which means we can serve a tighter user base, charge a fair price, and build a product the loudest users in the category actively want to talk about.
+The smallest viable customer base for a $34.99 yearly app is meaningfully smaller than a venture-backed competitor needs to survive, which means we can serve a tighter user base, charge a fair price, and build a product the most engaged users in the category actively want to talk about.
 That’s not a growth hack.
 It’s just what the numbers permit, and once you stop arguing with the numbers, the strategy gets a lot quieter and a lot more obvious.

-Our growth model is now structurally community-first because the math forced it.
+Our growth model is structurally community-first because the math forced it.
 The Development Queue is open in-app — every shipped feature is the actual marketing.

 FAQ